coheigea/testcases/apache/cxf/syncope/cxf-syncope-failover/README.md

 In the first Tomcat instance running on 8080, go to http://localhost:8080/syncope-console, and add two new roles "employee" and "boss".
 Add two new users, "alice" and "bob" both with password "security". "alice" has both roles, but "bob" is only an "employee".

-2) AuthenticationTest
+2) FailoverAuthenticationTest

 This tests using Syncope as an IDM for authentication.
 A CXF client sends a SOAP UsernameToken to a CXF Endpoint.
 The CXF Endpoint has been configured (see cxf-service.xml) to validate the UsernameToken via the SyncopeUTValidator, which dispatches the username/passwords to Syncope for authentication via Syncope's REST API.

-A test that passes username/passwords via Basic Authentication to the CXF endpoint is also added.
+The SyncopeUTValidator is configured with the address of the primary Syncope instance ("first-instance" above running on 8080).
+It is also configured with a list of alternative addresses to try if the first instance is down (in this case the "second-instance" running on 9080).

+The test makes two invocations.
+The first should successfully authenticate to the first Syncope instance.
+Now the test sleeps for 10 seconds after prompting you to kill the first Syncope instance.
+It should successfully failover to the second Syncope instance.